tidyverse/tidyverse.org/content/blog/magrittr-2-0/index.md

 </div>

-Note however that one consequence of having a lazy pipe is that the whole pipeline is pushed on the stack before errors have a chance to be thrown.
+Note that one consequence of having a lazy pipe is that the whole pipeline will be shown on the call stack before any errors are thrown:

 <div class="highlight">